bhk/scam/libraries.md

 Parse command line options.

-ARGV = arguments vector\
+ARGV = argument vector, as supplied to `main`\
 OPTS = a string of option specifiers\
-Result = a dictionary describing options, non-option arguments, and errors.
+Result = a dictionary

-Any non-option command-line arguments will appear in the result in a vector bound to the key `"*"`.
+The resulting dictionary maps each option name to a *vector* of values supplied for that option.
+Options can appear zero or more times.
+If not seen, the option name will not appear as a key in the dictionary.

+The key `"*"` holds elements in ARGV that were not options or option arguments.
 In other words, `(dict-get "*" RESULT)` yields all of the non-option arguments.

+If errors were encountered, the key `"!"` holds a vector of `GetoptsError` records:

+ - `(MissingArg OPT)` : Option specifier OPT takes an argument but was found in last element of argv.
+ - `(BadOption ARG)` : Argument ARG began with "-" but did not match any option specifiers.

-Option specifiers in OPTS may begin with `"-"` or `"--"`.
-Leading dashes are not included in the dictionary keys.
+Words in OPTS begin with `-` or `--` and may end with `=`.
+Leading dashes and the trailing `=` are not included in the dictionary keys.
 Option names may not contain `%`, `!`, `*`, or whitespace.

-Options can appear multiple more times.
-If not seen, the option name will not appear in the result.
-Otherwise, it will be bound to a vector that contains one value per occurrence:

- - If an option specifier ends in `"="`, this indicates that the option consumes an argument.
-Its values will be the consumed arguments.
+If an option specifier ends in `"="`, the value will be the next argument in ARGV (which will be consumed).
+Otherwise, the value `1` is supplied for each occurrence of the option.

- - If an option does not end in `"="`, its values will all be `1`.

 If `--` is seen in ARGV, all elements following `--` are treated as non-option arguments.
 Otherwise, options can appear in any order, before and after non-option arguments.

-If errors are encountered, a `"!"` entry in the dictionary will exist, containing `GetoptsError` records.

- - `(MissingArg OPT)` : Option specifier OPT takes an argument but was found in last element of argv.
- - `(BadOption ARG)` : Argument ARG began with "-" but did not match any option specifiers.

 Example:

-    (getopts ["a" "-f" "--g" "x" "b"]      ;; command line as in `argv` "-f --g= -h")                 ;; option description
+    > (getopts ["a" "-f" "-f" "--g" "x" "b c" "--" "-f"]
-    {f: 1, g: "x", *: ["a" "b"] }          ;; result
+    +          "-f --g= -h")
+    {*: ["a" "b c" "-f"], f: [1 1], g: "x"}

 # Intrinsics

 There is not an "intrinsics" module; all these exports are defined by the